williamouyang/okta.github.io/docs/resources/users.md

 Deactivates a user.
 This operation can only be performed on users that do not have a **DEPROVISIONED** `status`.
 Deactivation of a user is an asynchronous operation.
 The user will have the `transitioningToStatus` property with a value of **DEPROVISIONED** during deactivation to indicate that the user hasn't completed the asynchronous operation.
 The user will have a `status` of **DEPROVISIONED** when the deactivation process is complete.

-*Note: Deactivating a user is a __destructive__ operation.
-The user will be deprovisioned from all assigned applications which may destroy their data such as email or files.  __This action cannot be recovered!__*
+> Deactivating a user is a __destructive__ operation.
+The user will be deprovisioned from all assigned applications which may destroy their data such as email or files.  __This action cannot be recovered!__

 ##### Request Parameters